Brig. Gen. Elias Barbee

 In recent decades, Taylor County has continued to thrive and evolve.
 The establishment of Green River Lake in the 1960s created a recreational haven for outdoor enthusiasts, drawing visitors from across the state.
 The county has also seen economic growth through diverse industries such as manufacturing and healthcare.
 Today, Taylor County is a vibrant community with a strong sense of its agricultural heritage, a tribute to its pioneers, and a thriving economy supported by modern industries.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Taylor County, Kentucky.
+This timeline provides a concise overview of the key events in the history of Taylor County, Kentucky.

 • 1801 - Taylor County is established by the Kentucky legislature.